Lattice-Automation/icor-codon-optimization/README.md

 - Negative CIS elements
 - Negative repeat elements

-`run_icor_from_mat.ipynb`
-> A notebook that accepts a `.mat` file that contains one variable called "XTrain" of the cell array type.
-Cell array used in experiments was of value/shape 42266x1.
-> Note: as of 8/24/2021 this script successfully outputs the ICOR optimized sequence and it does indeed match the correct ICOR optimization.

 #### Resources
 The following is a description of the purpose for each resource in the resources folder.